FrozonDragon/EasyUI.Messager.ProgressExt/README.md

 # EasyUI.Messager.ProgressExt
-A improvement on Messager component of EasyUI framework.
-New option to show endless Progressbar
+A improvement on Progressbar component of EasyUI framework.

-When using Messager with progressbar of EasyUI framework to indicate the background work is on-going, it is hard and troublesome to tell user that loading is 100% completed.
+When using Messager with progressbar of EasyUI framework to indicate the background work is on-going, it is no need to tell user exact percentage.
+Most of time, we just use gif image file as an indicator.

-Hence, need the progressbar to be endless looping before .ajax done is triggerred.
+Since messager already integrates with progress options, what need to do is to show the endless looping before .ajax is completed.

 ## How to use